Sumiruna-vibes/FutureFit-quest/DEVLOG.md

 - **Why it matters:** Logic is decoupled from storage.
 If we want to change the "Streak" rules later (e.g., allow 1 miss), we just update the function, and it retroactively fixes everyone's history.
 - **Verification:** Ran `test_logic.js`.
 Confirmed XP math and streak resetting logic work perfectly.
 - **Next Up:** The Policy Engine (The Bouncer) to control what unlocks next.
+## Chapter 4 Complete: The Policy Engine (Phase 1 Finished)
+- **Status:** ✅ Operational
+- **Key Achievement:** Implemented `PolicyEngine` with a Directed Acyclic Graph (DAG) for the Skill Tree.
+- **Strategic Feature:** Added **Developer Mode** (God Mode), which allows the Architect to bypass progression locks.
+This is a key selling point for the "Building FutureFit" product.
+- **Verification:** Ran `test_policy.js`.
+Confirmed strict rules for students and total freedom for developers.

+# PHASE 1 SUMMARY
+The "Invisible Engine" is complete.
+We can now record data, calculate progress, and enforce rules without a UI.
+- **Next Phase:** Phase 2 (The UI Layer) - Visualizing this data.